 Julia Lou referred to the RFQ timeline and suggested it should be done soon.

-Julia asks for clarification about the mechanism to be used for the RFP process.
-Esperanza responded that the process will ensure there are no conflicts of interest involving the Board.
-Julia also asked when would the next RFP be issued?
-Sandra Taylor responded that ideally, the next one would be 18 months after this initial one.

-Tonya Love questioned if there is a potential for a conflict of interest, given that the Human Services Department (HSD) staff is supporting the RFP process and the HSD could apply for funding.

-Kim Carter-Martinez asked if there is going to be technical assistance (TA)offered to assist with the submission of the RFP proposals?
-Sandra Taylor responded that the City only provides general support to explain the submission process.
-City staff will check and find out if there are other entities that could assist outside the City.

-Sandra Taylor asked if they would like her to address the Request For Qualifications?
-Esperanza responded she assumed since the RFP took top priority, the RFQ was delayed.

-Julia Liou suggested the RFQ be done soon per the timeline previously discussed.

 Update on Hydration Station SSB Labels/Branding

+The Chair provided a recap of the prior discussion about the SSB sponsored hydrations stations from July’s meeting and the status of the labels/branding were discussed.
+Staff efforts have focused on securing the contract to get all hydration stations installed this fiscal year.
+There are possibility 10 hydration stations up and running at OUSD sites.
+Staff will confirm the number of stations installed and provide an ongoing status report at Advisory meetings.

+Ad-Hoc committee, which includes Julia Liou and Donna Carey, will connect to develop simple branding/messaging for the stations.
+There was discussion about the possibility of joining regional efforts to provide cohesive communications and messaging about the soda tax.
+Jared mentioned that the Alameda County NutrituionSerivces has expressed interest in collaborating with the Advisory Board on this issue.

 Esperanza recapped the prior discussion about the SSB sponsored hydrations stations from July’s meeting and asked about the status of the labels/branding.
 Sandra Taylor will get back to the Board with an update that includes the installation timeline.
 Efforts have focused on securing the contract to get all hydration stations installed this fiscal year.
 Jared fine noted that a status report would be good for the public to have and requested a report out at the advisory meetings.
 Board members requested ongoing status reports

 Sandra Taylor stated that there may be 10 hydration stations up and running at OUSD sites.